dfelinto/blender-manual/manual/modeling/geometry_nodes/material/set_material_index.rst

    Set Material Index Node

-The *Set Material Index* ...
+The *Set Material Index* node sets the material index for a geometry.

+The node to get this data is the :doc:`/modeling/geometry_nodes/geometry/material_index` node.

 Inputs
 ======

 Geometry
-   xxxxxxxxx
+   Standard geometry input.

 Selection
-   xxxxxxxxxx
+   The geometries whose material index will be set.

 Material Index
-   xxxxxxxxxxx
+   The new material index.

 Properties